Judge Judy: On-air format

 At the end of each case, there was typically a fourth-wall–breaking segment during which litigants, and sometimes their witnesses, expressed their feelings regarding the case directly to broadcast viewers.
 Sometimes, however, these segments were omitted, especially after cases involving resentful litigants, too upset over the circumstances to remain in the studio and provide comments.

-Inside details and inner workings
+Production

 The producers of Judge Judy hired extras from an audience service who composed the entire studio.
-Paid audience members were easier to control due to contracts and employment.
+Paid audience members were easier to manage due to contracts and employment.
 Producers also looked for a certain demographic of individuals and sat them strategically throughout their audience.
 Most of these paid extras were aspiring actors.
 Though tickets were not offered for the show, arrangements could sometimes be made with Sheindlin's production staff to allow fans of the show into the audience.
 The extras could not dress casually, and no logos or brand names could be visible on their clothing.
 Extras were also instructed to appear as if they were having discussions with each other before and after each case, so Byrd made such announcements as "Order!
 All rise."

 To acquire cases, the show generally used one of the following three options: